lostmygithubaccount/dasky/README.md

 ## This repo
 This is an informal collection of demos around Dask on Azure ML.
 I do not know how to write code.
-People who may know how to write code are writing code [here](https://github.com/drabastomek/dask-cloudprovider) which will soon provide `AzureMLCluster` in `dask_cloudprovider`.
+People who may know how to write code are writing code [here](https://github.com/drabastomek/dask-cloudprovider) which will soon provide `AzureMLCluster` in `dask_cloudprovider`, simplifying much of the setup you'll see today.

 ```python
 from azureml.core import Workspace